kaorusha/note/develope_ROS1_PX4_autopilot.md

 Lower `MPC_XY_CRUISE` and `MC_YAWRATE_MAX` limit.
 The flight stack use `MPC_XY_CRUISE` as speed limit for offboard `PositionTarget`.
 And we can set the bitmask to select position or velocity control.
 When ignoring velocity setpoint, the flight stack will take care of speed control and slow down near goal.
 When ignoring position setpoint, the speed is calculated by offboard controller so the speed limit is crucial.
 > According to this [blog](https://akshayk07.weebly.com/offboard-control-of-pixhawk.html).
 But yaw control could not be done correctly yet.

 Higher the target publish rate for velocity setpoint to 100 hz, although 20 hz is good for position setpoint.
-And accelerate setpoint need evan higher rate (mensioned in this [blog](https://blog.csdn.net/benchuspx/article/details/115750466)).
+And accelerate setpoint need evan higher rate (mentioned in this [blog](https://blog.csdn.net/benchuspx/article/details/115750466)).
 #### lidar scanner will tilt and scan the body itself when simulation with gazebo
 This is caused by bending of the fixed link between lidar scanner and the body.
 To eliminate the bending of the link, use a lower moment of inertia of lidar scanner and a gentle acceleration in motion.
 #### [ WARN] [1563590145.137041656]: Off Map 1.159504, -3.989272